 At the moment, only Android users can download Smarter Time, but the company is currently developing a beta version for iOS.
 For extra features, like more detailed reports and additional data-export options, you can sign up for Plus accounts, which cost $3 to $10 each month.

-Smarter Time for Android only, free with a paid plan for $3 to $10 per month
+Smarter Time is available for Android only, free with a paid plan for $3 to $10 per month

 For example, this app lets you assign each item a priority.
 You can also arrange tasks by nesting them within one another, which lets you keep work and personal items separate.
 For recurring tasks like taking out the garbage or paying your phone bill, you can set to-dos that will repeat on a regular schedule—if you need to do something every week, Todoist won’t forget about it.